Calvin-Data-Science/data202/web/index.md

 * If something is bothering you, please share it.
 Even (or especially) if it means disagreeing with the course staff.
 * Challenge the idea, not the person.
 * Honor each other.

+(I welcome suggestions about how to improve this policy.)

 ## Lids Down Policy